jxxcarlson/elm-markdown/README.md

 See [markdown.minilatex.app](https://markdown.minilatex.app)
-for a demo of the latest implementation, or see the code in this repo, `./app-test/`
+for a demo of the latest implementation.
+There are two versions of the demo, one in  `./app-demo/`, the other in `app-demo-optimized`.
+The former works well for Markdown documents with no math text or not too much math text.
+The latter has some optimizations for math-heavy documents, but is slightly more complex to implement.
+This is explained in the comments to the code.

 ## Example